By: Dr. Kasen Zhai1; M.Sc Richard Mudarra2.

 Formic acid has shown to be an efficient bactericide, being able to easily replace formaldehyde and expanding its applicability in the industry without potential health risk, and at the same time offering additional qualities as acidifying and gastric enzyme activity stimulator.

-Under the continuous demographic increase and its respective demand for food, and the limiting factors that restrict the use of formic acid, paraformic acid is currently positioned as a tool to maintain food safety and contribute to improve livestock efficiency.
+Under the continuous demographic increase and its respective demand for food, and the limiting factors that restrict the use of formic acid, paraformic acid is currently positioned as a tool to maintain food safety, and contributing to improve livestock efficiency.

 Carrique, J., Bedford, S., and Davies, R. (2007).
 Organic acid and formaldehyde treatment of animal feeds to control Salmonella: efficacy and masking during culture.
 J Applied Microbiol.
 103, 88–96. doi: 10.1111/j.1365-2672.2006.
 03233.x